limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-1-walkthrough.md

 ### Afterthought

-If I had to guess, I'd say the other way to get root is perhaps through the Dirty CoW exploit as hinted in the notice page.
+If I had to guess, I would say the other way to get root is perhaps through the Dirty CoW exploit as hinted in the notice page.

 ![screenshot-21](/assets/images/posts/bulldog-1-walkthrough/screenshot-21.png)